 LABM8 is working on universalising flow chemistry through robotics.
-LABM8’s chemistry robot enables tailor-made automation of experiments for any chemist, providing them a less labor-intensive yet more reproducible and enjoyable workflow.
+LABM8’s chemistry robot enables tailor-made automation of experiments for any chemist, providing them with a less labor-intensive yet more reproducible and enjoyable workflow.

 Organic synthesis is currently faced with the overpriced nature of machines/robots that run on proprietary software.
 We believe this holds back the pace of innovation in chemistry as well as the creativity and capabilities of chemists.
 Through our robotic platform, it’s our mission to emphasize the valuable attributes.